Market Maker Vaults

 - 2.A cooldown timer of 3 days begins.

-To further protect existing LPs from potential attacks, two circuit breakers have been implemented.
+To further protect existing LPs from potential attacks, several deposit/withdrawal circuit breakers have been implemented.
 These are:

-- 1.The liquidity circuit breaker: this ensures that a minimum percent of the pool's NAV (currently 5%) is available as liquid USD (sUSD/USDC, etc) to trade options.
+- 1.The liquidity circuit breaker: this ensures that a minimum percent of the pool's NAV (currently 5%) is available as liquid (USD denominated stablecoin) to trade options.

 - 2.The volatility circuit breaker: this ensures that the GWAVs of baseline/skew/trading volatilities are reasonably close to their market values.

-When either a) the pool runs too low on liquidity or b) has diverging spot and GWAV volatilities, the appropriate circuit breaker fires, and all deposits (and withdrawals) will be blocked.
+When either 1) the pool runs too low on liquidity, 2) has diverging spot and GWAV volatilities, or c) is performing a contract adjustment, the appropriate circuit breaker fires, and all deposits (and withdrawals) will be blocked.
 The circuit breaker(s) continue to fire until these conditions are rectified.
 A cooldown timer then begins, during which deposits (and withdrawals) are still blocked.

 - For the liquidity circuit breaker, the cooldown timer is 3 days